“Ain’t shit changed since Lil Peep died,” rapped Denzel Curry.

 This was the theme for Royce da 5’9’s “Strong Friend,” which explains how you never know who might have inner demons.

-Measures need to be taken to reduce harm for those suffering addiction.
+Measures need to reduce harm for those suffering addiction.
 Addiction is a disease and can affect anyone.

 If you know a friend or family member – anyone in your inner circle who has had battles with addiction, checking in with them can be a lifesaving measure.